-Today man made climate change is accepted as fact by the scientific community and the populace has fallen in line with their predictions.
+Today man made climate change is accepted as fact by the scientific community and the majority of the populace has fallen in line with their predictions.
 Plans for resetting the climate are being promoted by politicians and it has become an election issue.
-The youth around the world are speaking up, demonstrating, and demanding action.
+The youth around the world are speaking up, demonstrating and demanding action.
 These are the usual criteria for a movement.
 Not only is the climate changing, but it is progressing with a rapidity not previously predicted.
 In the past five years we have increased fuel mileage for cars and trucks, sold electric cars and built an untold number of solar panels and windmills.
 During this period the carbon emission count has increased and by the year it has increased exponentially (exponentially as a numeric expression to be raised as opposed to a verbal expression).
 The remedial influences that have been introduced have undoubtedly had some positive effect but scientists calculate that there is an increasing carbon foot print each year.
 Carbon usage increased or accumulated beyond what was implemented to offset emissions.
 There are compelling reasons for the exponential factor.
 The worldwide population continues to increase and for the past ten years the economy around the world has been in an expansion phase.
 With economic expansion came increased production since more durable and consumer goods are sold and with the expansion phase we use more energy in the form of coal, oil, and natural gas.
 It appears that we cannot reach the break even point with our current efforts.
 This problem is not about using paper straws.
 The solution requires a 180 degree turn in our life style.

 Given the trend analysis we can expect severe changes in the climate which will bring more severe tornadoes, hurricanes and forest fires with greater frequency and accelerated polar melting leading to rising ocean levels.
 The day has arrived when we can see these effects and many have personal experiences with recurring heat waves, frequent flooding and hurricanes.
 The damage is apparent with decreasing fishing harvests , wildlife fleeing their natural habitats and dying coral reefs.
 The solutions are wise and well intended.
 The current movement demands more solar panels, electric batteries for cars and trains, thermal energy, wind and wave power, and biomass all of which are currently a minor portion of our total energy production.
 However, we are using carbon based resources to manufacture solar panels, windmills, and equipment for natural gas wells so as we produce carbon free products we are burning carbon to reduce our carbon foot print.
 A better trade off assuredly, but we can see the unavoidable effect of adding more carbon to emit less carbon.
-The law of physics holds true that one consumes a source of energy to produce energy.
+The rule of physics holds true that one consumes a source of energy to produce energy.
 An additional problem arises from our inability to find a method to store energy produced from wind power, wave power, and solar.

 In spite of the odds we will continue the efforts for reduced carbon emissions as we should.
 Our best efforts may only lead us to a bleak future of a mere existence but it will be an existence.
 It will be a dystopia of severely compromised living conditions with lower life expectancy, intermittent riots, rampant disease and little hope for future generations.
 If our best efforts fail our planet will

 become a sister to Venus; burned out and uninhabitable.
 The last tribe that survived will have left a tome behind for another species in the universe.
 It will be a story of a voracious animal that consumed everything within easy reach without consideration for future generations.
 They were capable of great accomplishments and great ideas but they created a problem that they could not solve.
 In their desperate journey of self-destruction they disproved a favorite human adage that was: it's never too late.
 If the trend analysis holds true.